jonhehir/acsbm/README.md

 ## Reproducibility

-Simulation code can be found in [`/src/simulator.py`](/src/simulator.py).
+Simulation code (including settings) can be found in [`/src/simulator.py`](/src/simulator.py).
 The included `Dockerfile` can be used to generate a Docker image capable of running all code.
 This code has been tested on Python 3.10 with the modules listed in `requirements.txt`.